 You avoid the problem of the other websites modifying your article without your consent.

 The disadvantages are:

 As you have probably realised by now, there's more than meets the eye to syndicating your articles than pure promotion of your website.
 I have attempted to give you an overview of the things I have discovered when I syndicated my articles some years back.
 However, ultimately, whether or not you wish to syndicate your articles and the method you use to do it would depend on what you consider more important and the nature of your site.
-In certain situations, article syndication can indeed boost your site's prominence and ratings as is frequently promised.

 Do you find this article useful?
 You can learn of new articles and scripts that are published on thesitewizard.com by subscribing to the RSS feed.
 Simply point your RSS feed reader or a browser that supports RSS feeds at http://www.thesitewizard.com/thesitewizard.xml.
 You can read more about how to subscribe to RSS site feeds from my RSS FAQ.

 This article is copyrighted.
 Please do not reproduce this article in whole or part, in any form, without obtaining my written permission.